foreverphoenix/the-phoenix-flavour/content/skyforge/quick-start/_index.md

 At this point everyone owns at least the four free Creations (Fishing, Survival, Rare Curios, Saints & Seducers), though not everyone picked up the remaining Creations or the full Anniversary Edition DLC.

-Forgoing the AE DLC should not negatively impact your modding experience but skipping the four free Creations is difficult as nn increasing amount of mods, including the [Unofficial Skyrim Special Edition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/266), now require them.
+Forgoing the AE DLC should not negatively impact your modding experience but skipping the four free Creations is difficult as an increasing amount of mods, including the [Unofficial Skyrim Special Edition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/266), now require them.
 Skipping the USSEP significantly complicates matters simply because it is in turn required by a vast amount of mods.

 Even if you are completely opposed to using the four free Creations, I recommend installing them.
 Survival Mode can be easily neutralised by [disabling the prompt](https://www.nexusmods.com/skyrimspecialedition/mods/59049) and the mediocre Saints & Seducers quest can be completely replaced with [a full remake](https://www.nexusmods.com/skyrimspecialedition/mods/72772).
 Finally, the Fishing quests can be removed by installing the [reduced cut](https://www.nexusmods.com/skyrimspecialedition/mods/80379).
 This may be a good compromise between removing poor quality Creation content from your game while still being able to keep the plugins as master files to dependent mods like the USSEP.